Regimental Reconnaissance Company

-The 75th Ranger Regiment's Regimental Reconnaissance Company (formerly known as Regimental Reconnaissance Detachment, or RRD) is an elite special operations force that has been a member of Joint Special Operations Command since 2005.
-The unit is believed to have become part of JSOC due to its extensive training and unique capabilities to conduct special reconnaissance and close target reconnaissance (CTR) operations, and advanced force operations (AFO).
-It is often referred as a Special Mission Unit (SMU).
+The Regimental Reconnaissance Company (RRC) of the U.S. Army 75th Ranger Regiment (formerly known as Regimental Reconnaissance Detachment, or RRD) is an elite special reconnaissance unit that has been a member of Joint Special Operations Command (JSOC) since 2005.
+The unit became part of JSOC due to its extensive training in special reconnaissance and close target reconnaissance (CTR) operations, and advanced force operations (AFO).

 Disposition

 Based out of Fort Benning, Georgia, RRC is among the premier special reconnaissance units of the U.S. military.

 RRD, as it was originally called, was activated in October 1984 with the formation of the 75th Ranger Regiment Headquarters at Fort Benning.
-The detachment was tasked with providing worldwide reconnaissance and operational preparation of the environment in support of the 75th Ranger Regiment and other units within USASOC and JSOC.
+The detachment was tasked with providing worldwide reconnaissance and operational preparation of the environment in support of the 75th Ranger Regiment and other units within United States Army Special Operations Command (USASOC) and JSOC.
 Traditionally RRD was divided into three six-man teams, one team to support each of the three Ranger battalions.
 The unit has three primary tasks: Active Reconnaissance, Surveillance, and Direct Action.
 While performing these tasks, the teams can: